leffka/fall25-csc-bioinf/project/project-kallisto-full/report.md

 Paper result (RSEM): 0.95-0.98
 Difference: -0.44

 ## **Analysis of Results:**
-My Spearman correlation (ρ = 0.844) demonstrates strong rank-order agreement between kallisto's estimates and ground truth.
+My Spearman correlation (p = 0.844) demonstrates strong rank-order agreement between kallisto's estimates and ground truth.
 Apparently, in the bioinformatics community, p > 0.8 is generally considered "good agreement" and p > 0.9 is considered "excellent."
 My result falls in the upper range of "good," confirming kallisto's accuracy despite using a simplified simulation.

-The gap from the paper's ρ ≈ 0.97 is attributable to two factors:
+The gap from the paper's p ≈ 0.97 is attributable to two factors:
 1. Simulation Method: Polyester uses a generative model with simplified bias compared to RSEM's data-driven approach that learns complex patterns from real data
 2. Isoform Complexity: RSEM better models difficult cases like isoform switching and multi-mapping reads